Workers’ Compensation Attorney in Saginaw

 - Make applications for additional Social Security benefits

 Workers’ compensation cases can be complex legal claims.
 In most cases, they are best handled by an experienced lawyer backed by a veteran team of paralegals and support staff.
-With O’Grady & O’Neil PC, that is exactly what you will get.
+With Law Offices of John F. O’Grady PC, that is exactly what you will get.

 As an injured worker, this is probably the first time you have had to file a Michigan workers’ compensation claim.
 The whole process can be confusing and overwhelming.
 There are complicated procedures to follow and strict time limits that must be met.
 In our experience, most employers and their insurance companies hire lawyers to defend claims brought against them.
 You deserve the same quality of representation.